zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 5. Copy the downloaded bimserver-[version].jar into the above folder, e.g. C:\BIMserver

 6. Double-click on the bimserver-[version].jar file to execute it.
 This will extract the content of the jar file and create two subfolders, i.e. home and bimserver-[version].

-**[JAVA version 9](https://www.oracle.com/java/java9/):** A required module has been removed (deprecated) in Java 9 and must be re-enabled.
-To do this, navigate to the directory where you downloaded the .jar file and run the following command:

-`java --add-modules java.xml.bind -jar "bimserverjar-1.5.120.jar"`

 7. Wait for BIMserver to expand all the files and configure itself and until the phrase "Server started successfully" appears.